shapeshed/shapeshed.com/content/posts/securing_plesk_on_a_media_temple_dv3_server.md

-{
-  "title": "Securing Plesk on a Media Temple (dv)3 server", "date": "2008-01-18T00:00:00+00:00",
++++
+date = "2008-01-18T00:00:00+00:00"
-  "description": "By taking a few simple steps with SSH, FTP and the firewall you can make your Plesk server more secure than the default configuration.", "tags": [
+description = "By taking a few simple steps with SSH, FTP and the firewall you can make your Plesk server more secure than the default configuration." tags = ["Media Temple", "Plesk", "Linux"] title = "Securing Plesk on a Media Temple (dv)3 server"

-    "Media Temple",
-    "Plesk",
-    "Linux"
-  ]
-}
++++

 This information is provided as advice only.
 No responsibility will be taken for following this advice.